oresat/oresat-linux/docs/getting_started.rst

 ----------

 - We try use GitHub Issue and GitHub Projects for all tasks that needed to be done (bug fixes, new features, etc).
+See https://github.com/orgs/oresat/projects/6/views/1
 - Not all things that need to be worked on are addes to GitHub Issues.
 - Anyone is free to work on any GitHub Issue that is not assigned to anyone else, but you must assign yourself to the GitHub Issue if you are working on